 Embrace Pet Insurance

 Embrace Pet Insurance offers a variety of insurance plans that cost from $13 to $100 per month.
-Most plans require you to make co-pay of 10 percent to 30 percent after meeting your deductible, which can range from $100 to $1,000.
+Most plans require you to make co-pay after meeting your deductible, which can range from $100 to $1,000.

-Embrace Pet Insurance’s annual limits range from $2,000 to $15,000, depending on the plan.
+Embrace Pet Insurance’s annual limits go up to $30,000, depending on the plan.
 To enroll in the plan, your pet must be at least 6 weeks old.
 Once your pet is enrolled, this coverage can be continued regardless of age.
 Pre-existing conditions are not covered, but hereditary and congenital conditions are covered if they are diagnosed after coverage is in place.

 Embrace Pet Insurance is well-reviewed online, earning an average customer rating of 9.3 out of 10 on PetInsuranceReview.com.
 For the cost, Embrace Pet Insurance is a good bargain, but its annual coverage limits are low compared to other providers.